Musaengchae

 White Radish, Garlic, Ginger, Gochugaru, Fish sauce, Rice vinegar, Sesame seed oil, Salt, Sugar, Black Sesame seeds.

-White radish, also known as daikon, is a versatile and nutritious root vegetable widely used in Asian cuisine, particularly in Korean, Japanese, and Chinese dishes.
-It has a mild taste with a slightly peppery kick, making it an excellent addition to salads, pickles, and various cooked dishes.
+White radish, or daikon, is a nutritious root vegetable popular in Asian cuisine, especially Korean, Japanese, and Chinese dishes.
+It has a mild, slightly peppery flavor, ideal for salads, pickles, and cooked meals.
+When selecting radishes, choose firm ones with smooth skin and even color; smaller ones tend to be sweeter.

 Instructions